dcdpr/did-btcr2/mdbook/src/operations/update.md

 - `didSourceDocument`: The source DID document.
 - `jsonPatches`: An array of JSON patch documents {{#cite RFC6902}} with the changes to be made to the source DID document.
 - `targetVersionId`: The `versionId` of the target DID document that the new [BTCR2 Signed Update] will yield.
-- `beaconServiceId`: The `service` index for the [BTCR2 Beacon] within the source DID document used for announcing the update.
 - `verificationMethodId`: The `verificationMethod` ID used for signing the [BTCR2 Update].
 - `privateKey`: Private key associated with the `verificationMethodId`.
   - An implementation MAY use the `verificationMethodId` ID to retrieve the private key from a key material manager.